 Will Zendaya Return To Euphoria?

-Despite finishing the season with Rue seemingly falling into an unknown darkness, leaving many fans to fear the worst, Levinson confirmed after in 2019 that Rue was not dead.
-Though he did tell The Hollywood Reporter that she did relapse, and he teased that she would have "a big journey ahead of her, and a tough one."
+Despite finishing the season with Rue seemingly falling into an unknown darkness, leaving many fans to fear the worst, Levinson confirmed after that Rue was not dead.
+Though, he did tell The Hollywood Reporter that she did relapse, and he teased that she would have "a big journey ahead of her, and a tough one."

 Zendaya herself has expressed her eagerness to return to Euphoria and Rue.
 "She's like my little sister in a lot of ways,” the actor told InStyle in August.
 “And going back to that character is a home base for me.”
 However, she doesn't want to return to set until they can safely film the second season as it has already been written.
 “There is a beautiful second season that has been written, but in order to do it the way we want to do it, we need to wait until it's safer,” she explained.

 Viewers last saw Jules and Rue — "Rules," if you will — on a train platform, ready to run away to the city together.
 While Jules was very adamant things would be OK, Rue chose her family over their toxic relationship and decided not to leave.
 It's tough to say where the couple stands, but heading into the next season, Hunter Schafer told Entertainment Weekly that she'd want to see Jules grow in Season 2, hopefully overcoming issues that made her relationship with Rue so unhealthy.
 "I think she learns from experiencing things.
 And so to experience what she needs to, without being messy, that’s from the sort of loving parent/sister relationship I feel like I have with her," she said.
 "That’s what I want for her, although who knows how it will play out.
 I’m sure it will be more messy than I would hope for her."